-If you choose cartridge, then remember to choose ergo-friendly and sensitive on skin.
-Gillette’s SkinGuard masters both: Its head pivots, it lubricates and soothes skin immediately before and after the blades, and it does the task with just two blades instead of 3-5.
-(This is a big factor in how sensitive these blades are for the skin—and that skin up top your head is particularly prone to redness, nicks, irritation, ingrowns, and the likes).
+If you choose a cartridge, then remember to choose ergo-friendly and sensitive on skin.
+Gillette’s SkinGuard masters both: it lubricates and soothes skin immediately before and after the blades, and it does the task with just two blades instead of 3-5.
+(This is a big factor in how sensitive these blades are for the skin — and that skin up top your head is particularly prone to redness, nicks, irritation, ingrowns, and the likes).

 Head Shave Club Halftime Razors

 These little dual-ended blades will remind you of finger skateboards, and they kinda replicate those little toys as they ride over your melon.
 They allow you to shave easily in different directions, back and forth or side to side (though you still want to mind the direction your hair grows, and if you’re prone to ingrowns, shave with it, not against it).
 It also utilizes a cooling aloe strip to help calm skin post-shearing.
 Of the bunch, it’s the easiest manual razor to use on autopilot mode once you get the hang of it.
 But even then, please remember to make smooth, steady strokes—no haste!

 Remington Balder Pro Head Shaver